OpenBioMaps/documentation/official_docs/en/faq.rst

 What is OpenBioMaps?
 --------------------
-The OpenBioMaps is a framework for biological data with spatial attributes.
-In this framework it is allowed to create databases.
-The biological and spatial data in these databases are available for anyone.

-The framework contains several different databases which served by more servers.
-These applications are the UMN Mapserver (which serve the web maps), the PostgreSQL database server (where cthe framework's and the databases' data stored), the PostGIS library (which handle the spatial queries), the Apache webserver (which handle the web output), the OpenLayers Javascript library (which handle the web map displaying in the browsers) and finally the Debian Linux operating system which serves the backround for the whole system.
+OpenBioMaps is a software and services platform for managing biological data.
+It can be used on its own or as a service.
+It can be used to create database-based projects that can be used simultaneously by multiple users with different devices and access privilege levels.
+If you do not wish to maintain your own server, you can use it as a service, as some institutions also operate servers that host research or citizen-science projects for no charge.

 What is OpenBioMaps consortium?
 -------------------------------
-The OpenBioMaps consortium has been established through cooperation between public institutions and social organizations.
-Their goal was to develop and operate the OpenBioMap community database framework.
+OpenBioMaps is a consortium of public institutions and social organisations.
+Their aim is to develop OpenBioMaps software and maintain freely available services based on it.
 The members of the consortium are equal partners and they have all contributed to achievenig this objective in some ways.
 The partnership can be extended, if the parties wishing to join are willing to accept the system's fundamentals, satisfy the specified conditions set and the partners accept the new member.

 Current OpenBioMaps partners: